One Year Intensive in Islamic and Arabic Studies

 • Credal Theology (Aqidah) I

-• This course is an introduction to Islamic credal theology.
-Students learn about the historic context behind the development of the Sunni school of thought and the three Sunni schools, namely: the Ash’ari, Maturidi, and Athari schools.
-They are also exposed to the foundational matters in creed, with a special focus on the understanding of Tawheed, as well as the differences between the sunni tradition and other Islamic groups.
-The text covered for this class is al-Aqidah al-Tahawiyyah.
+• This course provides an introduction to Islamic credal theology, focusing on the historical context behind the development of Sunni thought and the three major Sunni schools: Ashʿari, Maturidi, and Athari.
+Students will explore foundational matters of creed, with particular emphasis on the concept of Tawheed (the Oneness of God), and examine the key theological differences between the Sunni tradition and other Islamic groups.
+The primary text for this course is al-Aqidah al-Tahawiyyah, which will guide the study of core theological principles.

 • Scholastic Theology (Kalam) I